MFR6340/theenglishextension.org/open-world-3/unit-1: Further, Faster, Higher.md

 **This unit is on extreme sports.
 There is a lot of literature that covers this theme.
 Here are some suggestions to get you started:**

-### How Angel Peterson Got His Name and other outrageous tales about extreme sports, by Gary Paulsen
+### How Angel Peterson Got His Name, by Gary Paulsen

 <img src="https://i.imgur.com/xpmy1nB.png" width="25%" />